Sekkon0906/Sekkon0906/README.md

 ## About Me

-Hi, I'm **Juan Felipe Medina**, a passionate software developer and Information Systems student.
+Hi, I'm **Juan Felipe Medina**, from colombia and i'm a passionate software developer and Information Systems student.
 I enjoy designing and building full-stack applications, focusing on creating efficient back-end architectures and intuitive front-end experiences.
 I’m always eager to learn new technologies and develop projects that bring real-world ideas to life.

 ###  What I Do